In the Heartland, Human Waste Floods Homes

 Almost all of the homes around Byrd’s have large ditches dug in order to keep the frequent flooding at bay.
 In the absence of government action, the makeshift ditches become cesspools of sewage water and human waste whenever it rains.
 The flooding is so severe that many residents are physically unable to, leave their homes, rendering them stranded unless rescued by Red Cross evacuation crews.
 Even after the waters recede, the waste they leave behind attracts disease-carrying mosquitoes and poses a severe public health hazard.

-Centreville’s condition is rooted in a lengthy history of environmental injustice.
+Centreville’s condition is rooted in a lengthy history of environmental injustice, a term used to describe the systemic, disproportionate exposure of environmental hazards to specific populations, primarily communities of color.
 The town is 95% black and the median household income is only $17,441, staggeringly less than that of the rest of St. Clair County, which is $51,103.
 While the predominantly white and wealthier surrounding community has working sewer systems, Centreville has been subjected to incredibly unsanitary, disease-ridden conditions because their city government has not allocated funds to repair their sewage system.

 Resolute in their efforts to find a solution to this crisis, Centreville residents have been pushing their local officials to take comprehensive action.
 However, since little has been done at the local level to fix the pump stations and alleviate the flooding, the residents have sought legal help.
-Nicole D. Nelson, the executive director of Equity Legal Services, and Kalila Jackson, staff attorney at the Metropolitan St. Louis Equal Housing and Opportunity Council, are representing the Centreville residents in their fight to fix the city’s pump stations, with Earthjustice and NRDC’s support on environmental issues.
+Nicole D. Nelson, the executive director of Equity Legal Services, and Kalila Jackson, staff attorney at the Metropolitan St. Louis Equal Housing and Opportunity Council, are representing the Centreville residents in their fight to fix the city’s pump stations, with Earthjustice and NRDC’s support addressing the public health hazards posed by the contaminated sewage that has spread throughout the city.

 “I first met Walter Byrd in order to represent him in a case over an alleged debt he owed to a waste treatment facility called American Bottoms,” Nelson reflects.
 “He explained to me that he had actually overpaid the facility, and to make matters worse, they were not treating the water since there was sewage piling up in his front yard.”